Sub-sampling and other considerations for efficient risk estimation in large portfolios: Numerical Experiments

+The first method, labelled ``Full method'', uses MLMC with adaptive sampling as discussed in \cref{sec:mlmc-adapt}, all the control variates as discussed in \cref{sec:nested} and random sub-sampling as discussed in~\cref{sec:subsampling}.
+The second method, labelled ``No sub-sampling'' does not use random sub-sampling and instead evaluates the whole portfolio for every combination of risk scenarios and asset values; again making sure that options that can be exactly computed are evaluated once for every risk scenario.
+In this case, the work reduction measured by work estimates and total runtime is more than tenfold.
+The third method we consider, labelled ``No CV'', is the same as ``Full method'' except that we do not use the Delta and antithetic control variates that were discussed in \cref{sec:nested}.
+In this example, by using these control variates, work estimate and runtime is again reduced by around 40-fold.
+Recall that this reduction is related to the risk horizon, \(\tau=0.02\), and we should expect that longer risk horizons, compared to the maturities of options, would reduce the savings of the antithetic and Delta control variates.
 The fourth method we consider, labelled ``Non-adaptive'', is again the same as ``Full method'' except that it uses instead deterministic, non-adaptive number of inner samples, i.e. \(N_{\ell} = N_{0} 4^{\ell}\) for all risk scenarios.
 Using adaptive sampling is two to seven times more efficient than non-adaptive sampling.
-Moreover, recall that to achieve RMS error \(\tol\), we expect MLMC with adaptive sampling to have a computational complexity of \(\Order{\tol^{-2} \abs{\log\tol^{-1}}^{2}}\) while MLMC with non-adaptive sampling would have a complexity of \(\Order{\tol^{-5/2}}\).
+Moreover, recall that to achieve RMS error \(\tol\), we expect MLMC with adaptive sampling to have a computational complexity of \(\Order{\tol^{-2} \abs{\log\tol^{-1}}^{2}}\) while MLMC with non-adaptive sampling would have a complexity of \(\Order{\tol^{-5/2}}\), approximately.
 The observed complexities in \cref{fig:portfolio-total-works} are consistent with the expected complexities and with the variance and work estimates in \cref{fig:portfolio-lvls}.